 Find the sunset in your hardshipThis blog post starts by sharing what happened the day in paradise that caused suffering and then reflection resulting in the creation of the article post:

-I'm very grateful that I was able to get away this week with my family; we're in the Outer Banks of North Carolina.
-It is a peninsula where the sunset is in your face whether you want it there or not.
-I can't imagine not wanting to see the sunrise or sunset at this point in my life but I do realize there are moments that are so painful in life you can barely breath, not alone take in this heavenly painting.
-I have started to realize there is a common thread.
-In such beauty you are truly able to find "ugly" or vice-versa as I pointed out in the article.
+I am grateful that I was able to get away with my family this week; we are in the Outer Banks of North Carolina.
+It is a peninsula where the sunset is in your face whether you like it or not!
+I can't imagine not wanting to see the sunrise or sunset or feel the warmth it gifts but I do realize there are moments in life that are so painful, they take our breath away, and even in paradise, this can block us from taking in this heavenly painting.
+I have started to realize there is a common thread in both beauty and ugly; they both can exist within the very same realm, light and dark, which is what I wrote about my article.

 This week I am suffering from major allergy and sinus problems.
-Each morning the vehicle is covered with pollen as I'm sure my lungs are the same which explains my tight lungs and aching head!
+Each morning the vehicle is covered with pollen as I'm sure my lungs look the same which explains the tightness and my aching head!
 I'm sure you are really finding sympathy for me:)

-Yesterday, we took a couple mile walk on the beach where I met a couple sunning with 3 dogs.
+Yesterday, we took a couple mile walk on the beach where I met a couple sunning with their 3 dogs.
 We stood and got to know these wonderful furry friends; I took a liking to the largest fur-ball.
 He was whitish-tan and stood almost waist high.
 He was a gentle giant and he tugged at my heart.
 As we walked away and we were about 50 feet from them, a truck speeding down the beach hit my new friend and killed him.
 I could hear the woman screaming and sobbing.
-It took my breath away, ripped my heart out and stole my appreciation of the day and week and so on.
+It took my breath away, ripped my heart out and stole my appreciation of the day, the week and my paradise at that time.